bobbylight/AutoComplete/README.md

 # Example Usage

-The examle below shows how to add code completion for simple keywords to RSyntaxTextArea.
+The example below shows how to add code completion for simple keywords to RSyntaxTextArea.

 ```java
 import java.awt.*;